maltepes/python-practice/README.md

 Replace Documents with any folder path you prefer.

 5. Clone this repository

-Click the green Code button and copy the GitHub CLI.
+Click the green "Code" button and copy the GitHub CLI.
 Paste that into your terminal.

 Example: